 Special Measures Office

-You Have Special Needs?
+Do You Have Special Needs?

-Depending on your assessment accommodations may include:
+Depending on your assessment, accommodations may include:

-- Subsidized Tutorial
+- Subsidized tutorials

 - Educational planning and management